Md. Gov. Larry Hogan: Penalties for violating stay-at-home order are there to ensure compliance

 He said state and local law enforcement have done about 5,000 “compliance checks” to disperse crowds and that there have only been two arrests.

-Earlier this month, Mr. Hogan had banned gatherings of more than 10 people — in line with federal guidance issued on March 16.
+Earlier this month, Mr. Hogan had banned gatherings of more than 10 people, which is in line with federal guidance on crowds in an effort to mitigate the spread of the coronavirus.

+The governor’s 10-person announcement came just days after he had banned gatherings of more than 50 people.

 “Only twice has it resulted in arrests and in both cases there [were] extenuating circumstances where they just refused to comply,” he said.
 “And so two people have been arrested. … We’re serious about making sure that we keep people safe.”